evgenyneu/evgenii.com/app/index.md

 My name is Evgenii Neumerzhitckii.
 I am a software developer.

-I am develop web sites and apps for smartphones, tablets, desktops and boomerangs (just kidding).
+I make web sites and apps for smartphones, tablets, desktops and boomerangs (just kidding).

 I am working with HTML, JavaScript and Ruby professionally.
 And on my free time I am currently learning iOS and Android app development.